check24-scholarships/check24-best-combination-challenge/README.md

 Performance is as always very important.
 The maximum duration has to be less than 500ms, find the best combination possible in this time.
 Use whatever tech stack you prefer and feel free to implement your own algorithms, data structure, caching or pre-computation.

 ## Dataset
-You can request the dataset [here](https://github.com/check24-scholarships/check24-best-combination-challenge-datasets).
+You can access the dataset [here](https://github.com/check24-scholarships/check24-best-combination-challenge-datasets).
 Included are three CSV files, which are the basis for your project.
 It's mostly real world data.

 <img src="assets/db.png" width="100%">